Greek College, Oxford

+Woodroffe erected a building next to Beaumont Palace for the purpose of housing students, opposite Gloucester Hall, which was later known as "Woodroffe's Folly".
+It was taken down at the beginning of the 19th century.

 The project eventually failed in 1705 due to the objections of the Greek Orthodox Church.
 There are only 15 Greeks reported as members, although Greeks attended Oxford both before and after the existence of the College.

 One alumnus of the Greek College was Alexander Helladius.